 The Nature Conservancy Hires Anna Dirkswager as Climate and Energy Policy Advisor in the Midwest

-The Nature Conservancy (TNC) announced today the hire of Anna Dirkswager as its new Midwest Climate and Energy Policy Advisor.
-While the organization’s priorities continue to be focused protecting land and water, providing food and water sustainability and building healthy cities, it’s become clear in recent years that finding solutions and mitigating the impact of climate change must be a priority.
+The Nature Conservancy (TNC) announced this week the hire of Anna Dirkswager as its new Midwest Climate and Energy Policy Advisor.
+While the organization’s priorities continue to be focused on protecting land and water, providing food and water sustainability and building healthy cities, it’s become clear in recent years that finding solutions and mitigating the impact of climate change must be a priority.

 Dirkswager, of Andover Minn., served most recently as Program Manager for the Great Plains Institute for Sustainable Development in which she oversaw advancement of industrial energy efficiency across the Midwest and served as co-lead on biomass and carbon capture storage advancements.